GeistM-Engineering/adnet-agent/README.md

 ### API Endpoints

-All endpoints are mounted at `/.well-known/epistery/agent/adnet`:
+All endpoints are mounted at _epistery_/agent/adnet-agent.
+If hosted via epistery-host _epistery_ is the root path of the server domain.
+If imported, routes are mapped to /.well-known/epistey/agent/adnet-agent

 #### `GET /client.js`
 Serves the client-side JavaScript